Editor: Managing Scripts¶

 Sections, which are user-defined subroutines that can be used inside other scripts

-Maps, which are user-defined tables of keys and values that can be used to (a) take a text string scraped from the screen and map it to another string, or (b) loop over a test case object (using the FOR expression) for as many rows as there are in the table
+Maps , which are user-defined tables of keys and values that can be used to (a) take a text string scraped from the screen and map it to another string, or (b) loop over a test case object (using the FOR expression) for as many rows as there are in the map’s table

 From the script management panel you can:

-Click on a script’s name to show its contents in the scripting panel
+Click on the name of a script or map to show its contents in the scripting panel

 Add a new Section or Map element (see below) with theaction